mrmarganski/mkdoc/docs/laserengraver.md

 5. Open **Retina Engrave** Software and ensure **Connected** in lower left corner.
 6. Home the Machine pressing **Home** Icon
 7. Wait for the laser head to **Home** (move to the corner).
+8. After machine is homes, yout can use **Arrow Keys** on the laptop to move the laser head to a new position.

 ![Machine Startup Placement](img/placeholder-startup.png){: style="max-width:400px; display:block; margin: 20px auto; border: 2px solid #333; border-radius: 12px;" }
 <p align="center">*Place a photo or GIF of the power switch and E-Stop here.*</p>